1005 N. Marion St.

 Read more about a botched TPD DUI checkpoint in 2016 that did not pass constitutional muster.

-If your arrest occurred at a checkpoint or roadblock, never enter a plea to DUI or any other criminal charge until after you have spoken with an experienced drunk driving defense attorney.
-At the Sammis Law Firm, we are focused on DUI cases in Tampa, Hillsborough County, and the surrounding areas in Tampa Bay.
+If your arrest occurred at a checkpoint or roadblock, never enter a plea to DUI or any other criminal charge until you speak with an experienced drunk driving defense attorney.

 We welcome your calls to discuss what happened during your DUI checkpoint arrest in Tampa or the surrounding areas of Hillsborough County, FL.
 We file and litigate “motions to suppress” evidence obtained during an illegal or unconstitutional DUI roadblock.

-If you were stopped at a DUI checkpoint in Hillsborough County or the surrounding areas, then contact us.
+Contact us if you were stopped at a DUI checkpoint in Hillsborough County or the surrounding areas.

 Videos of Illegal DUI Checkpoints in Florida